Title: Conservation Projects Coordinator

 Employment: Regular Full-time, Exempt with a 6 month probationary period

-Salary Range: TBD, Pending experience
+Salary Range: Pending experience

-Application Deadline: January 23, 2017
+Application Deadline: March 20, 2017

 ClearWater Conservancy is the foremost land trust and conservation organization nestled in the heart of central Pennsylvania.
 Since 1980, ClearWater has worked to improve and protect the natural resources of central Pennsylvania for all through land conservation, water resource protection, and environmental outreach to the community.
 Learn more about our work at www.clearwaterconservancy.org.
 ClearWater strives to create a fun, inspiring, and family-friendly work environment with flexible work hours and a team-oriented structure.

 The Conservation Projects Coordinator develops, manages and advances conservation projects in ClearWater’s land and water resources programs in collaboration with ClearWater’s Habitat Stewardship Biologist and Land Conservation Manager.
 As an ambassador of ClearWater Conservancy to cultivate, promote and maintain working relationships with staff, private landowners, volunteers, public agencies, public and private conservation organizations, local, state and federal government agencies, contractors, foundations and private donors.

 The Conservation Projects Coordinator reports to the Executive Director and will manage subcontractors and coordinate with partners and volunteers.